fbpx

 From HVAC, electrical, plumbing, construction, and more, many field service businesses have continued to experience staff shortages.
 Hiring qualified engineers continues to be a highly competitive challenge.

-When it comes to retaining staff, it can be easy to get complacent.
+When retaining staff, it can be easy to get complacent.

 “Our employees are like family!”

-In the best-case scenario, the above statements turn out to be true, but even when things are going great, turnover is inevitable.
+In the best-case scenario, the above statements are true, but even when things are going great, turnover is inevitable.
 Sooner or later, employees will decide to move on to new experiences.

-Now that you know more about the challenges, let’s take a look at the steps you can take to help your business.
+Now that you know more about the challenges, let’s look at the steps you can take to help your business.

 1. Succession planning

-After all, no matter how good an employer you are, there are always going to be competitors who will want to poach your top managerial and sales talent, as well as your most profitable engineers.
+After all, no matter how good an employer you are, there will always be competitors who will want to poach your top managerial and sales talent, as well as your most profitable engineers.

-The prospect of increased pay, joining a bigger firm, or getting more responsibility is tempting, after all.
-It could even work the other way around, with staff leaving bigger companies to join smaller, less stressful independent businesses that find it easier to provide flexible hours and offer an improved work/life balance.
+The prospect of increased pay, joining a giant firm, or getting more responsibility is tempting.
+It could even work the other way around, with staff leaving more prominent companies to join more minor, less stressful independent businesses that find it easier to provide flexible hours and offer an improved work/life balance.

 “Multiple studies reflect the fact that providing flexibility to employees results in fewer sick hours, greater employee happiness, higher productivity and less stress.”